bnb-chain/BEPs/BEP18.md

 ## 3. Status

-This BEP is still working in progress.
+This BEP is already implemented.

 ## 4. Motivation